-The best September holiday for… City breaks without the crowds
+The best September holiday for… city break without the crowds

 The idea of a city break might not seem so appealing in summer, but in September – when the kids are back at school, the temperatures have dropped, and prices are lower – Europe’s cities are back on the map.

-The weather will still be quite warm, so opt for an urban break with some great beaches (Barcelona), nature on its doorstep (Dubrovnik), or just some seriously lovely parks (Paris).
+The weather will still be quite warm, so opt for an urban break with some great beaches in Barcelona, with nature on its doorstep and some seriously lovely parks.

 If you want a mix of great weather and bewitching culture, this is one of the best places to go in September.
 Morocco isn’t much fun in the summer: it’s ludicrously hot, and shops and restaurants close for the holy month of Ramadan.
 In early Autumn, however, the cities exhale as temperatures cool.
 It’s still sunny enough to hit the beach or pool, but you won’t wilt away while sightseeing or shopping.